hindu-comm/mail_stream_advaita-l/2017/10/Chanting_Gayatri_ove/136__Gopal.md

 +++
 [Archive link](https://lists.advaita-vedanta.org/archives/advaita-l/2017-October/047170.html)

-​namaste,
+namaste,

 Kindly, if you have time and inclination, download this (1000 page) book for free: https://www.himalayanacademy.com/view/dancing-with-siva

 thsi is from the Himalayan Academy, a shaiva siddhantha Hindu monastry in Hawaii, USA.
-The author of the book was Satguru Sivaya Subramuniyaswami​.
+The author of the book was Satguru Sivaya Subramuniyaswami.

 He was from the  shaiva siddhantha sampradaya from Sri Lanka who moved to Hawaii.
 In this order, monks of all ethnic backgrounds can be ordained and